 Since I didn't much like socializing with church people, I looked around the room for a chair where I would be most inconspicuous and would be left alone.
 To my left I saw an empty table with one large chair and several smaller chairs.
 I thought of taking the large chair, but then decided that would make me look like I thought I was someone important, and I decided not to.

-No sooner was I sitting than I realized several people were actually at the table, and the woman whom I had originally seen was staring right at me as if she knew me.
+No sooner was I sitting than I realized several people were actually at the table.
+The woman whom I had at first seen sitting at the table was staring right at me as if she knew me.
 To my surprise I heard her call me by name, and I looked at her more closely.
 She was perhaps in her late 30s and had a rather pudgy face.
 Slowly I vaguely recognized her as someone whom I had represented in a bankruptcy case.
-Since I couldn't remember the case, I hoped it had gone well and she would have no reason to dislike me.
+Since I couldn't remember the case, I hoped that it had gone well and that she would have no reason to dislike me.

 When a man sat down on my left and the woman introduced him as her husband, I turned to him and said I recognized him.
-Actually I was uncertain whether I recognized him or not, but I didn't want to offend him.
+Actually I was uncertain whether I recognized him, but I didn't want to offend him.

 When the sermon finished, I was sitting in a pew in the back of the church.
 I was unprepared when a woman began passing around the collection plate, for I hadn't even thought about giving anything.
 What should I give?
 Five dollars?
 Twenty dollars?
 I wasn't anxious to give anything, but I pulled out my wallet, and flipped through the bills I had inside.
 When I noticed the woman on my left count out three dollars to put in the plate, I decided to do the same.
 That sounded cheap enough to me.

-I had written a paper to give to Carolina.
-Actually it was two papers.
+I had written a paper to give to Carolina - actually two papers.
 One long paper was white.
 The other paper was more like a long strip, and it was red.
-I noticed if I laid the red paper on top of the white paper, together they looked like a cross.
+I noticed if I laid the red paper horizontally over the white paper, together they looked like a cross.
 It seemed appropriate that the cross-beam of the cross should be red – the color of blood.
 I thought I would put the papers together like a cross and leave them outside Carolina's window for her to see.